Track MCP LogoTrack MCP

 4. Toggle the permission on for the binary

 Important: macOS tracks Accessibility permissions by binary identity.
 After every swift build, the binary changes and you must re-add it to the Accessibility list.
-This only affects the multi-terminal session tools — all other tools work without Accessibility permission.
+This only affects keystroke-injection paths — most tools are unaffected.

 ---